What is Inflammatory Bowel Disease?

 - Anti-inflammatory diet (AID)

-While some people find that these diets improve symptoms, no rigorous studies show conclusive data at this point (x).
+While some people find these diets improve symptoms, no rigorous studies show conclusive data at this point. (x)

-People with IBD commonly need medication to control their conditions.
-Several types of medications are used.
-Which to use depends on many factors such as the severity of the IBD, the types of symptoms involved and how well a person responds to one treatment over another.
-Common types of medications include (x):
+If you have IBD, it’s common to need medication to control your condition.
+There are several types of drugs prescribed.
+Which medications have many factors relating to the severity of the IBD, the types of symptoms involved, and how well you respond to one treatment over another.
+Common types of medications include: (x)

-- Aminosalicylates – Drugs that reduce inflammation and are often prescribed for newly diagnosed patients with milder symptoms.
+- Aminosalicylates – The drugs can reduce inflammation for newly diagnosed patients with milder symptoms.

-- Corticosteroids (steroids) – Also drugs that reduce inflammation, but carry a risk of more serious side effects.
-Doctors try to prescribe these in cases of moderate to severe cases and only as a short term treatment.
+- Corticosteroids (steroids) – Also, these drugs can reduce inflammation but carry a risk of more severe side effects.
+Doctors try to prescribe these in moderate-to-severe cases and only as a short-term treatment.

 - Biologics – Medications that act on proteins made by the immune system, thereby neutralizing them.
 They can help patients go into remission from IBD.

 Supplements for Inflammatory Bowel Disease

 If you want to take supplements for IBD, take the time to talk to your physician about it.
 Some people have found relief by supplementing, and you may, too.
 Some recommendations include:

 The active ingredient in turmeric, curcumin, exerts natural anti-inflammatory effects.
 As a result, researchers have been testing it on IBD.
 Some studies show it can reduce inflammation, while others do not display this effect.